-\begin{itemize} \item Faults can only be injected to variables which are on the right of the equal sign due to the nature of LLVM.
-Changing a variable on the left of assignment can be achieved by changing all variables on the right of assignment. \item Faults cannot be injected on variables located in the \textit{main} function.
-This is because most of the faults in the \textit{main} functions will cause the program to crash which will make injection meaningless. \item Because LLFI does not support OpenMP, one can only run \textsc{LCFI} on serial programs without multiple threads.
+\begin{itemize} \item Faults can only be injected into variables that are on the right of the equal sign due to the nature of LLVM.
+Changing a variable on the left of the assignment can be achieved by changing all variables on the right of the assignment. \item Faults cannot be injected to the variables located in the \textit{main} function.
+This is because most of the faults in the \textit{main} functions will cause the program to crash, which will make injection meaningless. \item Because LLFI does not support OpenMP, one can only run \textsc{LCFI} on serial programs without multiple threads.
 In the future, with LLFI-GPU developed, we will further design an OpenMP and CUDA version of \textsc{LCFI}. \end{itemize}